 What are the benefits of a neck lift surgery:

-• Improved facial contours–as we age, our skin loses elasticity, becoming loose or slacking around our face and neck.
-A neck lift helps to restore lost firmness in these areas, effectively targetting loose skin and giving a more youthful look.
+Improved facial contours–as we age, our skin loses elasticity, becoming loose or slacking around our face and neck.
+A neck lift helps to restore lost firmness in these areas, effectively addressing loose skin and giving a more youthful look.

-For a more in-depth overview, book a consultation with our surgical team at Kensington Medical.
+For a more in-depth overview, book a consultation with our surgical team at Kensington Medical in Harley street London or Wimbledon.

 What Does a Neck Lift Procedure Involve?